Arkane-s/Bloxstrap-Custom-Themes/README.md

 A custom themes collection for bloxstrap (just want to make simple things)

 # Downloading Bloxstrap :
-The only official places to download Bloxstrap are https://github.com/bloxstraplabs/bloxstrap and https://bloxstraplabs.com.
+The only official places to download Bloxstrap are <a href=https://github.com/bloxstraplabs/bloxstrap>GitHub</a> and https://bloxstraplabs.com.
 Any other websites offering downloads or claiming to be Bloxstrap are not owned by them.

 **Download Links**